foomo/foomo-docs/foomo/docs/frontend/intro.md

 sidebar_label: Intro
 sidebar_position: 1
 ---
-# Introduction
+# Frontend Guide

+In this section you will find a guide on how to develop frontends with the foomo stack.
+Please also see the [general guide](../general/intro).

-Let me share a few thoughts on frontend development from our journey [@bestbytes](https://www.bestbytes.com) the company behind [foomo.org](https://www.foomo.org).
+Let me share a few thoughts on frontend development from our journey [@bestbytes](https://www.bestbytes.com) the company behind https://www.foomo.org .

 Web development has been a wild ride since the beginning of the www in the mid 1990s.
 Today we take it as granted, that the default way to build applications is with web technologies.